siimaarmaa/siimaarmaa/README.md

 I'm a passionate Developer/DevOps Engineer with a love for building scalable and efficient systems.
 I enjoy working on both frontend and backend projects, and I'm always eager to learn new technologies.

 - 🔭 I’m currently working on [Your Project]
-- 🌱 I’m currently learning Python, Javasscript and Ansible
+- 🌱 I’m currently learning Python, Javasscript & Ansible
 - 👯 I’m looking to collaborate on [Project/Technology]
 - 💬 Ask me about [Topic]
 - 📫 How to reach me: E-mail: info@altgr.ee or Discord: [siimleaks](https://discord.gg/bpqagHn5sD)